I heard the bells on Christmas Day

 I heard the bells on Christmas Day.
 Henry Wadsworth Longfellow* (1807-1882).

-A version of this hymn, ‘Christmas Bells’, was written in 1863 during the Civil War, as a response to the news that his son, Charles Appleton Longfellow, had been wounded fighting for the Union side (Longfellow himself was a strong supporter of abolition).
-It was published in February 1865 in Our Young Folks, a magazine for young people published by Ticknor and Fields in Boston, and then in Longfellow’s Flower-de-Luce (also Ticknor and Fields, Boston, 1866).
-It is an unusual Christmas hymn, with a strong Unitarian ‘feel’ to it, celebrating the ultimate victory of good over evil, and with no mention of the Christmas...
+A version of this hymn, ‘Christmas Bells’, was written on 25 December 1864 during the Civil War, as a response to the news that his son, Charles Appleton Longfellow, had been wounded fighting for the Union side (Longfellow himself was a strong supporter of abolition).
+It was published in February 1865 in Our Young Folks, a magazine for young people published by Ticknor and Fields in Boston, and in Household Poems (1865), followed by Longfellow’s Flower-de-Luce (also Ticknor and Fields, Boston, 1866).
+It is an unusual Christmas hymn, with a strong Unitarian ‘feel’ to it, celebrating the ultimate victory of good over...

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.